Of Great Minor Importance

 However, Missouri’s policy veers off the scientific- and common sense- track when it comes to acts considered criminal activity.
 When a seventeen year old commits any crime, they are prosecuted as an adult.
 Missouri is one of only five states that define 17 year olds as adults in the criminal justice system.
 This is a bad idea for the young people- and ultimately for all of us.

-Missouri’s juvenile justice system is recognized nationally as a model program, and effectively provides alternatives to incarceration that maximize positive outcomes for youth as a part of the Annie E. Casey Foundation’s Juvenile Detention Alternatives Initiative.
+Missouri’s juvenile justice system is recognized nationally as a model program, and effectively provides alternatives to incarceration that maximize positive outcomes for youth.
 Under current law, 17 year olds who commit a crime enter the adult justice system, even if their offenses are non-violent or misdemeanors.
 Many of these youth would be better served in the juvenile system in the short and long term.

 Substantial research shows that youth incarcerated in the adult penal system are more likely to reoffend than those who processed in the juvenile system.
 Individuals with a prison record find it more difficult to get a job, and employers too often rejected their applications out of hand.
 Incarceration is associated with a loss of soft skills, on-the-job training and work experience.
 A formerly incarcerated individual is more likely to be out of the labor force, and, when employed, works fewer hours and experiences lower gains in wages.
 These effects occur regardless of the age that an individual is released from prison or the length of incarceration.
 In a recent report by the Justice Policy Institute, a 17 year-old Missouri youth speaks of his experience, “If I were kept in the juvenile system, I would’ve already been home with a trade or a college degree in child counseling, showing I can be a good citizen in society.
 Instead, I’m being labeled and wrote off as a lost cause.”[i]